syncfusion-content/wpf-docs/wpf/Diagram/BPMN-Shapes/BPMN-ExpandedSubProcess.md

     UnitHeight = 70,
     Type = BpmnShapeType.Activity,
  };
- //Initialize the BpmnFlowViewModel
+ //Initialize the BpmnFlowViewModel.
  BpmnFlowViewModel flow = new BpmnFlowViewModel()
  {
     SourceNode = node1,
     TargetNode = node2,
  };
- // Add the node into Node's collection
+ // Add the node into the Node's collection.
 (group.Nodes as NodeCollection).Add(node1);
-// Add the node into Node's collection
+// Add the node into the Node's collection.
 (group.Nodes as NodeCollection).Add(node2);
-// Add the connector into Connector's collection (group.Connectors as ConnectorCollection).Add(flow);
+// Add the connector into the Connector's collection.
+(group.Connectors as ConnectorCollection).Add(flow);
- // Add the group into Group's collection (Diagram.Groups as GroupCollection).Add(group);
+ // Add the group into the Group's collection.
+(Diagram.Groups as GroupCollection).Add(group);

 {% endhighlight %}